By Stephanie Watson

-A minor scrape, scratch or even burn won’t affect the structure of the ridges in your fingerprints — new skin reforms in its original pattern as it grows over the wound.
+A minor scrape, scratch or even burn won’t affect the ridges’ structure in your fingerprints — new skin reforms in its original pattern as it grows over the wound.
 But each ridge is also connected to the inner skin by small projections called papillae.
-If these papillae are damaged, the ridges are wiped out and the fingerprint destroyed.
+If these papillae are damaged, the ridges are wiped out, and the fingerprint destroyed.

 But as fingerprint technology becomes a common form of authentication from bank vaults to luxury cars, law enforcement officials worry that would-be criminals might try to steal entire fingers for the prints.
 In one case, robbers in Malaysia cut off a man’s fingers so they could steal his Mercedes.
-Companies that make biometrics security equipment realize the potential dangers of this system, and are now creating scanners that detect blood flow to make sure the finger is still alive.
+Companies that make biometrics security equipment realize the potential dangers of this system and are now creating scanners that detect blood flow to ensure the finger is still alive.